-In 2006, the Act came into force making NZSL an official language of New Zealand.
-This was an important milestone, however, in the last 16 years there have been significant changes to how we think about the Deaf and disability communities, and what is needed to better support Deaf and disabled people to have improved outcomes.3 Key milestones since 2006 are set out below.
+- 12. In 2006, the Act came into force making NZSL an official language of New Zealand.
+This was an important milestone, however, in the last 16 years there have been significant changes to how we think about the Deaf and disability communities, and what is needed to better support Deaf and disabled people to have improved outcomes.(3) Key milestones since 2006 are set out below. - 12.1.
+In 2008, Aotearoa New Zealand ratified the UNCRPD.
+There are specific requirements on State Parties in relation to supporting sign languages.
+Article 21(e) requires that State Parties shall take all appropriate measures to recognise and promote sign

-2 The Accessibility for New Zealanders Bill, if passed, with establish the Accessibility Committee, made up of people with lived experience of disability, will have a significant role in providing advice to the Government options to increase accessibility.
+(2) The Accessibility for New Zealanders Bill, if passed, with establish the Accessibility Committee, made up of people with lived experience of disability, will have a significant role in providing advice to the Government options to increase accessibility.